 You should notice that your child’s internal clock will adjust to this new time within a week.

-4 tips to help when switching to Daylight Savings Time
+4 tips to help when switching to Daylight Saving Time

 - Keep consistency with sleep times and routines